AtheMathmo/AtheMathmo.github.io/_drafts/rusty-machine-talk.md

 </code></pre>

 <aside class="notes">
-SupModel trait is for the supervised learning algorithms.
-UnSupModel trait for unsupervised learning algorithnms.
+This trait is used to represent a model.

+It is simplified a little from the actual traits used.
 </aside>
 </section>